Wait a second...

 Standard study length 4 years

-Form of study full-time , combined
+Form of study combined , full-time

 Guarantor Martin Vrňata